mybbresources/gta5-map/README.md

 This is a plugin for [MyBB](http://mybb.com).
 This plugin will enable a BBCode for showing GTA 5 Secrets Map just like on [www.gta5secrets.net](http://www.gta5secrets.net).
 This supports the MyCode output from the websites Sharing Dialog.

+# Install
+You upload the `inc` folder to your MyBB root.

+# License
+This library is open-sourced software licensed under the [MIT license](https://github.com/marktopper/mybb-gta5-map/blob/master/LICENSE)